Volume 24, Issue 3 (2024) QJER 2024, 24(3): 1-30 | Back to browse issues page

 min(α.β)Σk=1KΣt=1TΣi=1N wkρτkyit-αi-xitTβτk+λΣiNαi (6)

 The results of this research show that both climate change performance index variables and climate change risk have a positive and significant effect on the added value of the agricultural sector in all three functional groups and all deciles.
-This means that the increase in climate change performance and the increase in climate change risk, both of which represent the improvement of climate conditions in a country, have a positive effect on the added value of the agricultural sector.
+This means that an increase in climate change performance and an increase in climate change risk, both of which represent the improvement of climate conditions in a country, which have a positive effect on the added value of the agricultural sector.

-Nowadays, the crisis of climate change has become one of the most significant challenges facing humanity in the present century.
+Nowadays, climate change crisis has become one of the most critical challenges facing humanity in the present century.
 Scientists and researchers attribute the main cause of climate change to destructive human activities aimed at obtaining more resources to meet their needs and desires.
-Global warming, rising sea and ocean levels, land shifts, floods, and droughts are just some of the consequences related to the climate change crisis.
+Global warming, rising sea and ocean levels, landslides, floods, and droughts are just some of the consequences related to the climate change crisis.

-climate change can occur once in a thousand years.
+Climate change can occur once in a thousand years.
 However, recent abrupt and severe climate shifts have emerged as a significant concern within societies and a substantial environmental challenge.
-This is due to the escalating temperatures, polar ice melting, global sea level rise, and shifting weather patterns, all of which stem from climate change.
+Escalating temperature, polar ice melting, global sea level rise, and shifting weather patterns, all stem from climate change.
 One of the pathways towards achieving sustainable development involves the advancement of the agricultural sector, a vital economic segment.
-The progress of not only the industry sector but also other sectors hinges on the growth of agriculture.
+Progress in almost all sectors of economy, even the industry sector is closely correlated to growth in agriculture.
 Looking at the experiences of leading countries in agricultural production, the utilization of capital equipment across various agricultural activities has proven to enhance the productivity of factors like land, labor, and management.
 This, in turn, results in decreased production costs, increased investment returns, surplus domestic supply, and expanded agricultural product exports.
 The world confronts a climate change crisis due to widespread and damaging human pursuits aimed at resource acquisition.
 The repercussions of climate change, including rising sea levels, global warming, floods, droughts, and landslides, pose substantial threats to human existence.
 Among economic sectors, agriculture holds a particularly critical role in ensuring the sustenance of human populations.
 Yet, climate change places the agricultural sector under a severe risk, jeopardizing its capacity to provide food for humanity.
-Hence, the principal objective of this current study is to explore the impact of two climatic variables, climate change risk and climate change performance index, on the added value of the agricultural sector across 54 member countries of the climate change performance index.
-These countries are categorized into three groups: strong performance (16 countries), moderate performance (28 countries), and weak performance (10 countries).
+Hence, the principal objective of this current study is to explore the impact of two climatic variables i.e. climate change risk and climate change performance index, on the added value of the agricultural sector across 54 member countries of the climate change performance index.
+These countries are categorized into three groups: strong performance (16 countries), moderate performance (28 countries), and poor performance (10 countries).
 The study period spans from 2010 to 2020, and the quantile regression method is employed on panel data to conduct the analysis.

 The general definition of quantile regression states that if the linear regression model is assumed as the following equation, we have: